jamalahmed876/C-Implementation-of-Connected-Components-Algorithm/README.md

 # C++ Implementation of Connected Components Algorithm

 This program implements the connected components algorithm (CCA) in C++ using the vectors standard library.
+The program also creates a ```labels.txt``` file which shows the labels as well.
+The program first uses histogram manipulation for thresholding and then the CCA is used.
-Please note that it only works on monochromatic images.
+#### Please note that it only works on monochromatic images.

 ### To compile and then run: